h3x4n1um/PI-Cards-Helper/README.md

     *  This pattern repeats ~~until `0xff7f`~~ (`0x20fad` (`135085`) would be `0xad9f08`).
 If second byte above `0xff` apply this rule to generate the new second byte and third byte (maybe it limit is fouth byte?).
 This number system is called **RTON number system** because it from ***PvZ 2*** RTON format
     * Pseudo code:
     ```cpp
-    //this implementation still has bug when convert 0xbe87f407 to 0xfd03be (correct would be 0x7e81df3b), kinda strange even I can't find why it would be 0x7e81df3b???
+    //this implementation still has bug when convert 0xbe87f407 to 0xfd03be (correct would be 0x7e81df3b ~ 2 billions), kinda strange even I can't find why it would be 0x7e81df3b???
     unsigned int RTONnum2int(unsigned int q){
         if (log256(q) < 1 && q > 0x7f) return 0xffffffff; //return max when RTON number has 1 byte and > 0x7f
         unsigned int lastByte = q % 0x100;